Veganism is not about eating healthier

 Mankind is the only creature into whom God himself “breathed” life.
 When God sent his son to earth, he didn’t send a blue whale messiah.
 He sent Jesus… fully God, fully man.
 The enemies in the spiritual realm want one thing, and always have… for you to be separated from God.
 The serpent in the garden of Eden knew how to market disobedience with “one easy trick” that would reveal the knowledge of good and evil.
 The fallen angels mated with the daughters of men to corrupt the bloodlines and DNA of God’s people, but God preserved it miraculously from Noah to Abraham to Joseph to Mary so that Jesus – the second Adam – could reconcile humanity to God and reverse the curse.

 Today, the enemy of old is pulling out all the stops to try to convince humanity of their inhumanity.
 There’s no such thing as a Christian Vegan morality.
 Jesus ate fish and lamb.
 If God didn’t intend for humans to eat meat, would God in human form eat meat?
 No!
 That would make God a hypocrite and a liar. which is exactly what the enemy of God wants you to believe.
-To become a vegan animal rights activist, you have to shake your fist at God, who welcomed burnt offerings of animals and even consumes the sacrifice from Elijah with fire from heaven.
+To become a vegan animal rights activist, you have to shake your fist at God, who gave man dominion over animals, who welcomed burnt offerings, and even consumes the sacrifice from Elijah with fire from heaven.

-This is not to say that if you’re a Christian, that you have to become a gluttonous carnivore who’s a heart attack waiting to happen.
+This is not to say that if you’re a Christian, that you are required to sacrifice animals.
 And you don’t have to follow Mosaic purity laws.
-Yes… have bacon-wrapped shrimp with your filet mignon on occasion (Acts 10:15).
+Yes… have that bacon-wrapped shrimp with your filet mignon (Acts 10:15).
+What God has called clean, call thou not unclean.